evkx/evkx.github.io/content/models/genesis/gv60/GV60_AWD/_index.md

 ## Performance

-The Genesis GV60 Sport has a maximum power of 234 KW (318 hp/314 bhp).
+The Genesis GV60 AWD has a maximum power of 234 KW (318 hp/314 bhp).
 The total torque is 605 nm (446 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 5,5 seconds.
 The top speed is 185 km/h.

 ## Battery, range, and charging